So you want to start investing, Huh?

 These are some parameters, which I use and recommend others to evaluate a stock.
 I read them all in most of the value investing books like intelligent investor, the book that beat the market, value investor and behavioral finance………

 Now below are some more criteria which I consider personally (stated with reasons)

 – Market Capitalization < 25k crore

-This consist mid-small cap companies.
-These companies have high chances to get appreciated in short span as compare to Large cap companies.
+This consists mid-small cap companies.
+These companies have high chances to get appreciated in short span as compared to Large cap companies.

 – Dividend consistency